 The pandemic has really taken its toll on many countries, including the US as you know, and everyone is anxious to get to a point where life gets back to “normal”.
 Every country is different, so definitely go take a look at the country’s page for more (just hover over the map and click on the link).
 We’re going into a lot more detail there on what progress has happened and what’s holding us back right now.

-Right now, this page is focused on Fall 2020.
-Around September, we’ll switch things over to Spring 2021.
-And then around February, we’ll switch over to Summer 2021.
+Right now, this page is focused on Spring 2021.
+Around February, we’ll switch over to Summer 2021 (and so forth).
 The closer we get to your semester, the more information we can give you.

 Head here — we put together the number of active cases (per 100,000 people) for each of our ILP countries, as well as numbers for the US so that you can get a feel for what those numbers mean in comparison.
 We’ll keep updating this as frequently as reports come out so that it’s fairly up to date.